Disclaimer: I own nothing

 Of course, the Dark families are mostly inbred with delusions of adequacy.
-Keeping your bloodline pure is important, but anyone with a working brain can see how inbreeding so closely has resulted in both the magic and the mind of the child growing weak.
-Just look at Crabbe and Goyle.
+Keeping your bloodline pure is important, but anyone with a working brain can see how inbreeding so closely has resulted in both the magic and the mind of the children growing weak.
+Just look to Crabbe and Goyle for evidence.

 My family have stayed pure, but we did so by marrying from out of the country.
-Every pairing is carefully researched to make sure they aren't closely related, some relation is almost impossible to avoid after so many generations in such a small society (at least compared to the non-magical population), but we can at least keep it distant enough to stop the many issues that inbreeding causes.
+Every pairing is carefully researched to make sure they aren't closely related.
+Some relation is almost impossible to avoid, after so many generations in such a small society (at least in comparison to the non-magical population), but we can at least keep it distant enough to stop the many issues that inbreeding causes.

 Of course, that didn't stop me from being born so... hindered.

 Magic isn't a muscle, it doesn't get stronger as you use it.
 You get born with a certain amount of magic, and that's what you are stuck with.
 Some people have potent magic, but not much of it... like both my sisters.
 Some people have fairly weak magic, but they have it in abundance, like my brother.